prebid/prebid.github.io/dev-docs/analytics/audigent.md

 #### Use

 The Audigent analytics adapter can be used by all clients after approval.
-For more information, please visit <a href="https://audigent.com">https://audigent.com</a> or contact our Prebid integration team at <prebid@audigent.com>.
+For more information, please visit <https://audigent.com> or contact our Prebid integration team at <prebid@audigent.com>.

-The Audigent privacy policy is at [https://audigent.com/privacypolicy/](https://audigent.com/privacypolicy/).
+The Audigent privacy policy is at [audigent.com/privacypolicy/](https://audigent.com/privacypolicy/).

 #### Analytics Options